-Motion: by Mark Mellon and Denise Mohr to accept the agenda as presented.
+Motion: Michelle Leonard and Dawn Butz to accept the agenda as presented.
 Carried.

-Motion: by Ken Bourassa and Taylor Kaufmann to accept the minutes from the April 12, 2022 annual meeting.
+Motion: by Dianne Chapman and Mark Mellon to accept the minutes from the April 18, 2023, annual meeting.
 Carried.

-Ray Barbarin and Derek Hoag proceeded to review and present the President's and the CEO's reports.
+Ray Barbarin, Ted Struthers, Dirk Balon and Derek Hoag proceeded to review and present the President's and the CEO's reports.
 Highlights are as follows: